lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 Only the functions `create()`, `recycle()`, `chparent()`, `chparents()`, `renumber()` and `recreate()` can change the parent and children attributes.

-Below is the table reprsenting the `flag` for the built-in properties allotted to the object.
+Below is the table representing the `flag` for the built-in properties allotted to the object.
 This is simply a representation of bits, and for example, the player flag is a singular bit (0x01).
 So the flag is actually an integer that, when in binary, represents all of the flags on the object.

 ```
 Player:         0x01    set_player_flag()